k0shk0sh/FastHub/.github/CONTRIBUTING.md

 ### Optional

-- Please update debug_gradle.properties file and change below if you like to use your own keys:
+- Please update debug_gradle.properties file and change below if you like to use your own keys otherwise keep them as they're debug keys:
     - github_client_id= your  github clientId
     - github_secret= your github secret
     - redirect_url= (redirect_url must match the url defined in `AndroidManifest` under `LoginView`)

 ### Before you import the project to Android Studio:

-- Make sure you have Android Studio 2.3 & above.
+- Make sure you have Android Studio 3.0 C4 & above.
 - Import Android Studio Settings (to ensure same code formatting) from this link [Click here](https://raw.githubusercontent.com/k0shk0sh/FastHub/master/fasthub_as_settings.jar)
 - Install Lombok Plugin from Android Studio Plugins & enable Annotations Processors from (Android Studio Preference).